nltp-ashes/Western-Goods/README.md

 ### FUTURE WORKS

+- Implement lore around the smuggling of goods through Cordon/Darkscape/Darkvalley/Garbage;
+- Rewrite the MagazineUI to allow for high resolution magazines and more straight forward process to add new magazines;
+- Add a range finder as a hand-held device (Animator needed!);
+- Add a watch as a hand-held device (Animator needed!);
+- Add a compass as a hand-held device (Animator needed!);
+- Add other brands of cigarettes;

-- The development of the addon will be on hold for the next few weeks/months;
+**Note :** The development of the addon will be on hold for the next few weeks/months;

 If you would like to help development for future updates, you can :
 1. Contribute to the addon, either by getting in touch with me or creating a pull-request on the addon's GitHub repository :